ibm-cloud-docs/direct-link/vrf-on-ibm-cloud.md

 ## Customer VRF Overview

 Virtual routing and forwarding (VRF) allows multiple instances of a routing table to exist in a router and to work simultaneously.
-With virtual routing and forwarding (VRF), each customer's VRF network is segmented within its routing table.
-This segmentation allows for IP address overlaps, and it doesn’t create any interaction or interference with other customer VRFs.
-IBM Cloud utilizes a large majority of the `10.0.0.0/8` network, which may overlap with many customer's remote networks.
+With virtual routing and forwarding (VRF), each cloud tenant's VRF network is segmented within its routing table.
+This segmentation allows for IP address overlaps, and it doesn’t create any interaction or interference with other tenant VRFs.
+IBM Cloud utilizes a large majority of the `10.0.0.0/8` network, which may overlap with many remote networks, for example networks deployed at customer datacenters.

-Using Virtual Routing and Forwarding (VRF), customers are allowed to use remote IP addresses that normally would not be allowed to overlap in the Global table.
+Using Virtual Routing and Forwarding (VRF), IBM Cloud tenants are allowed to use remote IP addresses that normally would not be allowed to overlap in the Global table.
 IBM still reserves the following RFC 1918, link-local addresses, and multicast addresses, which are unrouteable from this VRF service:

 * `10.0.0.0/14`
 * `10.200.0.0/14`